gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### Use a modern Terminal

-All starts with a good _terminal application_ which is the entrance to the _shell environment_.
-A good terminal is crucial for a top-notch developer experience.
+A good _terminal application_ is the main entrance to your _shell environment_
+and crucial a top-notch developer experience.
 Recommended terminals are:

 - [Gnome Terminal](https://help.gnome.org/users/gnome-terminal/3.40/)
 - [KDE Konsole](https://apps.kde.org/konsole/)